chetanparma1/python_datacamp/course7_cleaning_data_in_python/chp05_case_study.md

 <no output since the 'assert' function does not throw any error>

 ##### Comment:
 Fantastic!
-Getting into the habit of testing your code like this is an important skill.
+Getting into the habit of testing your code like this is an important skill..